dimitri-nicolo/calico/master/reference/advanced/etcd-rbac/calico-etcdv3-paths.md

 ---
-title: Calico key and path prefixes in etcd v3
+title: Tigera Secure EE key and path prefixes in etcd v3
 ---

 The paths listed here are the key or path prefixes that a particular {{site.prodname}}